Sup3Legacy/arlustre/README.md

 - Arduino libcore covering a not-to-bad proportion of the features available on the Arduino Uno platform (GPIO, Serial, some basic timer interrupts so far)
 - Automated build using `zig build`
 - Small Lustre interface containing GPIO-{declaration, read, write}.
-- Lustre test program showing the interaction with LEDs, timers, a potentiometer and a button.
+- Lustre test program showing a proof-of-concept with LEDs, timers, a potentiometer and a button.

 # How to use

 ## Programming

 The program's main logic is located in the `src/top.lus` Lustre file.
-The interface is defined in `/src/interface.epi`.
+The interface is defined in `src/interface.epi`.
 Both files should not be moved or renamed, as the build system is quite rudimentary and assumes the existence of these files at these locations.

 `src/lib` contains the Arduino libcore in pure Zig.
 It contains all basic fonctionnalities regarding MMIO, GPIO, interrupts, timers and the Serial interface.
-The `src/libz/interrupt.zig` file contains bindings to `/src/main.zig` for the moment but this should be removed and replaced by a runtime ISR declaration during the booting process, thus making the `Libz` intrinsically independant from the application.
+The `src/libz/interrupt.zig` file contains bindings to `src/main.zig` for the moment but this should be removed and replaced by a runtime ISR declaration during the booting process, thus making the `Libz` intrinsically independant from the application.

-`build.zig` if the sort-of building script.
+`build.zig` is the building script.

 `boot.zig` is the entry point of the program.
-Is handles both the clearing of ths `.bss` segment and the data-loading from Flash to RAM.
+It handles both the clearing of ths `.bss` segment and the data-loading from Flash to RAM.

 `start.zig` defines the main function : `bootstrap` where all interrupts and timers should be initialized.
-This function is called by `_start` after the booting proccess and, in this particular applications, resets the state of the Lustre program.
+This function is called by `_start` after the booting proccess and, in this particular application, resets the state of the Lustre program.

 `main.zig` is automatically generated but modified a bit by hand (TODO make this fully automatic) and defines global `reset` and `step` functions to drive the entire transpilled Lustre program.